Symplectic Weiss calculi: Comparing quaternion calculus with orthogonal and unitary calculus

 is an equivalence whenever $F$ is reduced.
 Here the reduced assumption is essential for this argument as it uses the existence of the fiber sequence

 see for example,~\cite[Corollary 8.3, unravelled]{Weiss}.
 To remove the reduced assumption define the \emph{reduced part} $\mathsf{Red}(F)$ of a functor $F$ by the fiber sequence

-Since $T_n$ preserves fiber sequences for all $n \geq 0$, applying $T_0$ tot his fiber sequence shows $\mathsf{Red}(F)$ is a reduced functor.
+Since $T_n$ preserves fiber sequences for all $n \geq 0$, applying $T_0$ to this fiber sequence shows $\mathsf{Red}(F)$ is a reduced functor.
 Since $h^\ast$ preserves fiber sequences an argument with the long exact sequence of homotopy groups implies that it suffices to show that the canonical map

 is an equivalence.
 This follows since the functor $h^\ast T_0^\mbf{U}F$ is (homotopically) constant and hence $0$-polynomial, and in particular, by Lemma~\ref{prop: symplectic n-poly implies n+1-poly} also $n$-polynomial for every $n \geq 0$. \end{proof}